Are antidepressants during pregnancy safe? The answer is in your DNA

 In addition to antidepressants, pregnancy can significantly affect medication response for women with epilepsy and ADHD, depending on a person’s DNA profile.
 Pharmacogenetic testing, such as Pillcheck, provides insights into how your body processes medications.
 In addition to antidepressants, anxiety and ADHD drugs, Pillcheck also covers pain, antiepileptic, and cardiovascular drugs.
 The effectiveness of these medications may also change during pregnancy.

 Pillcheck can help you avoid potential drug toxicity by flagging which medications are cleared slower by your liver enzymes to improve treatment safety.
-The service also includes a personalized medication action plan by a clinical pharmacist, specially trained in pharmacogenetics.
+The service also includes a personalized medication action plan by a clinical pharmacist specially trained in pharmacogenetics.
 By determining your metabolizer type, Pillcheck can support you and your doctor in deciding how to manage your medications during pregnancy and after delivery.

 Summary